 Verify Gzip Compression Is Working

-If you don’t see a change right away, it doesn’t necessarily mean you made a mistake.
-It might just take some time for the compression to take effect (especially with larger sites) or for the site cache to be updated.
+If you don’t see a change right away, that doesn’t necessarily mean you made a mistake.
+It might just take some time for the compression to take effect (especially with larger sites) or for the site cache to update.
+In that case, simply try again a little later.

 If everything works, congratulations!
 You just took a big step in speeding up your WordPress website.